miriamgrigsby/go-pinch-me/README.md

 ### Gobot and Firmata Protocol

-Start by importing the proper packages above.
+Start by importing the proper packages above

-Download the Arduino IDE and click tools: change board and processor to match arduino Use usb to usb2.0 to connect the arduino to the computer Return to Arduino IDE and click File/Examples/StandardFirmata, verify and upload it to the Arduino In the Golang code:
+Download the Arduino IDE and click tools: change board and processor to match arduino

+Use usb to usb2.0 to connect the arduino to the computer

+Return to Arduino IDE and click File/Examples/StandardFirmata, verify and upload it to the Arduino In the Golang code:

 	var firmataAdaptor = firmata.NewAdaptor("/dev/cu.usbmodem14201")
 		The 14201 port should match the port at the bottom right of the Arduino IDE firmataAdaptor.Connect()